bluefroguk1/empire-dump/content/Wiki/Titles/Custodian of the Assayer_s Guild.md

 ### The DeCourcey Deal
 In [[Spring]] 380YE, the Ducal House de Courcey of the [[Iron Confederacy]] agreed a trade deal that greatly bolstered the position's access to rare metals.
 As long as the trade deal remains in place, the position offers an additional four ingots of green iron and an additional two ingots of orichalcum, in the manner of a [[Sinecure]].
 The benefit remains as long as the trade deal continues to be honoured; either House de Courcey or the Custodian may choose to end it at any time.
 Obviously, if [[War|war]] were to break out between [[The Empire|the Empire]] and the [[Iron Confederacy]], the trade deal would immediately be terminated.
 ## [[Appointment]]
 This title is appointed during the Spring Equinox.
-The Custodian of the Assayer's Guild is chosen by citizens of the League who control [[Business]] personal resources.
+The Custodian of the Assayer's [[Guild]] is chosen by citizens of [[The League|the League]] who control [[Business]] personal resources.
 The larger the business an individual has, the more votes they can allocate in support to a candidate.
 The voting is handled by the civil servants in the [[Bourse]].
 Only a League character may hold this title.
 They do not receive a seat on the Bourse.
 As a title in the Bourse, they cannot be revoked by the [[Imperial Synod]].
 Responsibilities Expectation
 RecentElections|Custodian_of_the_Assayer%27s_Guild